 - Providing exceptional pharmacy services while adhering to current guidelines from the CDC, CMS, FDA and/or state officials.

-- Reducing field team member visits to customer campuses where appropriate.
+- Reducing field team member visits to customer campuses where appropriate, as requested.

 - Transmission prevention protocol implemented for medication couriers.

-- Issuing a weekly newsletter to highlight updated guidance from the CDC, CMS, and/or state officials as well as PCA’s ongoing support to our customers.
+- Issued a weekly newsletter to highlight updated guidance from the CDC, CMS, and/or state officials as well as PCA’s ongoing support to our customers.

 What We Are Doing For Our Community

 - Canceling community events.
 We will continue to monitor and update our schedules accordingly.

 Recently, Mark Keene, Vice President of Business Development for PCA Pharmacy, had the opportunity to discuss the state of COVID-19 and the LTC industry with Governor Mark Parkinson, CEO of the American Health Care Association and Betsy Johnson, President of the Kentucky Association of Health Care Facilities and Kentucky Center for Assisted Living.
 Please enjoy the following video and make sure to follow us on social media for all the latest updates.